LorenzoAlluminio/CTF-box/README.md

 docker run -it ctfbox
 ```

-- to configure the powerlevel10k theme
+- to reconfigure the powerlevel10k theme if the default configuration is not ok
 ```
 p10k configure
 ```